sethdefontenay/bootstrap-aptest-env/README.md

 - Install [Vagrant](https://www.vagrantup.com/downloads.html)
 - Run the `vagrant up` from this repos directory (I use git bash, if cmd doesn't work, you could try it)
 - Let it do its thing (could be 15-20mins)(A window will appear, Don't login until the vagrant script is finished)
-- Login using these details: Username: vagrant Password: vagrant
+- Login using these details:
+	- Username: `vagrant`
+	- Password: `vagrant`
-- Ctrl+Alt+T to open a terminal
+- `Ctrl+Alt+T` to open a terminal
-- Execute the following commands
+- Execute the following commands:
   - `cd apbackendtest`
   - `source venv/bin/activate`

 Now you can execute commands against the project
-- `inv --list` will show you a list of everything
-The main points will be linting, testing and bringing up the service
+- `inv --list` will show you a list of all commands The main points will be linting, testing and bringing up the service
   - `inv lint`
   - `inv test`